 BTAC students are required to wear our distinctive uniform correctly at all times, both on campus and out and about in the community.
 It shows that our students are a member of our College and we ask that they wear it correctly and with pride.

 Please ensure uniforms are kept clean and well looked after.
 Staff may ask you to replace excessively worn or untidy items.
-All clothing must be clearly labelled with your child’s name so that it can be returned if lost.
-Any unclaimed items are resold as second-hand uniforms.

 The College Uniform Policy can be viewed below or downloaded here.